astrodon/astrodon/examples/compiled_vue_app/readme.md

 This is a template for a how to build with astrodon with any web framework, in this case Vue.

-> Please note: The remote example is not available since you have to build it, if you build the front-end locally and upload it to your own repo, you can use it as in the example.

 ## Build

 ```shell